CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/api_reference/general/call_flow_diagrams.rst

 4. The application receives the Status i.e. either SERVICE_AVAILABLE or SERVICE_UNAVALABLE to indicate whether sub-system is ready or not.

    a.
 If subsystem is not ready, then the application could wait for callback provided in step 1 for subsystem initialization status.
    b.
-Application pprovided callback is invoked with subsystem status (SERVICE_AVAILABLE/SERVICE_FAILED).
+Application provided callback is invoked with subsystem status (SERVICE_AVAILABLE/SERVICE_FAILED).

 5. On Readiness, requests IStaInterfaceManager object from WLAN factory.
 6. WLAN factory returns shared pointer to IStaInterfaceManager to the application.